If there's flooding in your rented home

 This advice applies to Wales.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Scotland

-Your landlord is responsible for repairs if your rented home is affected by flooding, from rain or an issue with a neighbouring property.
+Your landlord is usually responsible for repairs if your rented home is affected by flooding.
 Your landlord is unlikely to be responsible if you caused the flooding yourself.

 This responsibility includes: